 - (13) a.
 And then something strange happened.
 [A MEterorite fell down]F. - b.
-Once upon a time, there was $[a PRINcess]F$ - b.
+Once upon a time, there was [a PRINcess]F. - c.
 Mary sat down at her desk.
-She [took out a pile of NOTes]F.
+She [took out a pile of NOTES]F.

 Other pragmatic uses of focus are to correct and confirm information.
-In cases like (14.B,B') the focus alternatives must include a proposition that has been proposed in the immediate preceding CG.
-It is expressed that the ordinary meaning is the only one among the alternatives that holds.
+In cases like (14.B,B') the focus alternatives must include a proposition that has been proposed in the immediately preceding CG.
+It is expressed that among the alternatives the ordinary meaning is the only one that holds.
 This leads to a corrective interpretation in case the context proposition differed, cf. (B), and to a confirmative interpretation in case the context proposition was the same, cf. (B').
-In the latter case the wider CG must be such that other alternatives are under consideration as well, which are then excluded.
-Again, focus in this use restricts the possible contexts, and presumably aids interpretation.

-4 It should be stressed that we should not expect this use of focus to be universal; just as some languages use gender information to express pronoun binding and others don't, the use of focus to mark Q/A-coherence may be restricted.
+4 It should be stressed that we should not expect this use of focus to be universal; just as some languages use gender information to express pronoun binding and others do not, the use of focus to mark Q/A-coherence may be restricted.
 Findings about languages such as Hausa (Hartmann & Zimmermann, to appear) and Northern Sotho (Zerbian 2006) suggest that this is the case.